joelouthan/theologic.us/content/posts/memoir-a-life-of-compromise/2020-05-27-a-life-of-compromise.md

 I am not even marked by the sin of keeping my first two wives away from my heart.
 I am not marked by my divorces or the fact that my kids do not live with me.
 I am not marked by any sin committed against me by others or sins that I have done or the right things that I failed to do.

-I am completely, definitely, perfectly marked by the Holy Spirit, out of the overflow of the grace, love, and mercy of God my Father through the bloodshed and broken body of His Son, my Lord Jesus Christ.
+I am completely, definitely, perfectly marked and sealed by the Holy Spirit, out of the overflow of the grace, love, and mercy of God my Father through the bloodshed and broken body of His Son, my Lord Jesus Christ.
 That is redemption.
 There is none greater.

 And because of His work in me, I know and live in that actual truth more and more every day.